It’s important for our students to have many types of learning experiences while in class at Brock, and outside the classroom walls.

 This two-week field course focuses on the growth and development of London as a global city, capital of Britain and major metropolitan area examining its major functions, institutions, peoples and internal spatial structures; major planning issues involved in achieving an enriched urban environment.

-This one-week field course focuses on Vancouver as a major metropolitan area.
+This 12-day field course focuses on Vancouver as a major metropolitan area.
 In addition to learning about the historical geography of Vancouver and its region, you’ll explore social and cultural processes as you discover the spaces of the third largest city in Canada.

 Cultural and historical geographies of Chicago.
 Emphasis on the urban spectacle of the modern city and the contrasting geographies of race and class inequalities through the examination of public space, architecture, housing and suburbanization, and cultural production.